EnzoAndree/GeCo/README.md

 Resalted is the genomes with more than 80% of conservation for 5 Queries.

+All output files of this example is on [Example](https://github.com/EnzoAndree/GeCo/tree/master/img) folder

 ## Citation

 Altschul SF1, Gish W, Miller W, Myers EW, Lipman DJ.